Medicines & Supplements A to Z > Coenzyme Q10 (Supplement)

 Side effects of taking Coenzyme Q10 supplement are mild and can include insomnia and indigestion.
 Advise your doctor or pharmacist before taking Coenzyme Q10 as it can interact with a number of drugs.

-It is always advised to get nutrients you need before taking any supplements.
+It is always advised to get the nutrients you need from natural sources before taking any supplements.
 For Coenzyme Q10, you can get them by having red meats, oily fish, nuts and seeds, whole grains.

 Where to buy Coenzyme Q10 in Hong Kong?